 The West Side Improvement project first began when the city’s Transit Commission ordered the removal of street-level crossings; this later led to a plan to remove tracks from the streets and create an elevated rail line.

 The first train ran on the High Line—which was then called the “West Side Elevated Line.”
 The line was fully operational by 1934, transporting millions of tons of meat, dairy, and produce.
 The lines cut directly through some buildings, creating easy access for factories like the National Biscuit Company (aka Nabisco), which is now the home of Chelsea Market.

 Train use dwindled due to the rise in trucking.
-The southernmost section of the High Line, from Spring St. to Bank St., was demolished in the 60s.
+The southernmost section of the High Line, from Spring to Bank streets, was demolished in the 60s.
 The decline continued through the 70s, with all traffic stopped by the 80s.
 Calls for total demolition of the structure soon followed.